 7. Wash and clean your car before shipping

-8. Enroll in a moving insurance policy before the shipment
+9. Enroll in a moving insurance policy before the shipment

-It is always best to know the status of your vehicle before moving it.
+It is always best to know the status of your vehicle before transporting it.
 Even though you're going to relinquish your vehicle to someone else during the moving process, you still have some responsibilities to ensure the safety of your vehicle.

-- Refer to the initial inspection documentation
+- And refer to the initial inspection documentation.

-- You should be present at all inspections
+- Be present at all inspections.

-- Dispute any potential discrepancies immediately -- do not wait
+- Dispute any potential discrepancies immediately - do not wait.

 Now that you knew how to prepare a car for shipping, and what is needed to ship a vehicle, still if you want to know how your vehicle is maintained during winter, read our guide how to prepare your car for winter.